MicrosoftDocs/memdocs/sccm/sum/deploy-use/manage-office-365-proplus-updates.md

 |1706|The client receives pop-up and in-app notifications, as well as a countdown dialog, prior to installing the update.|

 > [!Important]
-> In Configuration Manager version 1706, note the following detials about the end-user experience:
+> In Configuration Manager version 1706, note the following details:
 >
->- A notification icon should display in the notification area on the task bar for required apps where the deadline is within 48 hours in the future and the update content has been downloaded.
+>- A notification icon displays in the notification area on the task bar for required apps where the deadline is within 48 hours in the future and the update content has been downloaded.
 >- A countdown dialog displays for required apps where the deadline is within 7.5 hours in the future and the update has been downloaded.
 The user can postpone the countdown dialog up to 3 times before the deadline.
 When postponed, the countdown displays again after 2 hours.
 If not postponed, there is a 30 minute countdown and update gets installed when the countdown expires.
 >- A pop-up notification might not display until the user clicks the icon in the notification area.
 In addition, if the notification area has minimal space, the notification icon might not be visible unless the user opens or expands the notification area.
 >- The notification and countdown dialog could start while the user is not actively working on the device, for example when the device is locked overnight, so it’s possible Office apps running on the device could be forced to close to install the update.
 Before closing the app, Office saves app data to prevent data loss.